Koray Aldemir

-Koray Aldemir (born 1990) is a German poker player of Turkish descent, born in Berlin and now residing in Vienna, Austria.
+Koray Aldemir (born 1990) is a German professional poker player of Turkish descent, born in Berlin and now residing in Vienna, Austria.
 In 2021, he won the World Series of Poker Main Event for $8,000,000.

 Aldemir first played poker while at a friend's house on New Year's Eve in 2006.
 He began by playing freerolls on PokerStars and had his first recorded live cash in January 2012 in a €200 tournament held in Berlin.
 While playing a tournament in Rozvadov, Czech Republic in 2013, Aldemir allowed another player to use his computer to send money on PokerStars and had his account locked on the site for the next four years.
+He previously enrolled at Brandenburg University of Technology but did not earn a degree.
 He moved to Vienna soon after to study psychology in university.

 Prior to the Main Event, Aldemir's best career cash was for $2.1 million when he finished in third place in the $111,111 One Drop High Roller at the 2016 World Series of Poker.
 That same year, he finished runner-up to Adrian Mateos in the Summer Solstice event.

 Aldemir won a Triton high roller in the Philippines in 2017 for $1.3 million.
 In 2018, he finished third in the PokerStars Caribbean Adventure for $481,000.
 He also won an event at the 2019 U.S. Poker Open.